slimphp/Slim-Website/docs/index.md

 Slim is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.
-At its core, Slim is a dispatcher that receives an HTTP request, invokes an appropriate callback routine, and returns an HTTP response.
+At its core, Slim is a dispatcher that receives a HTTP request, invokes an appropriate callback routine, and returns a HTTP response.
 That's it.

 ## What's the point?